sjspielman/tasty/additional-resources/using-environments-post-workshop.md

   Enter a `0` in this field to randomly assign a port.
 * **Volumes**
   * This is where you tell Docker which local folder you want to have access to when working in the container.
-  In other words, here is where you specify the volume to mount.
-  * First, provide the **Host path**, which the local folder on your computer.
+  * First, provide the **Host path**, which is the local folder on your computer.
-  Click the three dots select the folder of interest.
+  Click the three dots select folder you want to include in the container.
-  * Second, provide the **Container path**, which is where in the Docker container this local folder should be mounted.
+  * Second, provide the **Container path**, which is where in the Docker container this local folder should appear.
     * You will want this to be located within `/home/rstudio` directory to make it easy to find, so enter something like `/home/rstudio/<my_folder>` for this path (where `<my_folder>` is the name of the folder on your computer).
 * **Environment variables**
   * There is one environment variable you need to specify: a password that will allow you to access the RStudio Server once its launched in browser.